-- If you or your spouse are retired, you’re likely home more meaning the chance of something going wrong without being noticed or your home being burglarized are less.
+- If you or your spouse are retired, you are likely home more meaning the chance of something going wrong without being noticed or your home being burglarized are less.

 If you've filed claims before, your premiums may increase.
 The more claims you make, the more expensive you become to the insurance company and your premiums will reflect that.

-If you own a pet that is considered to be dangerous, such as some breeds of dogs, you may have to pay a hirer premium.
+If you own a pet that is considered to be dangerous, such as some breeds of dogs, you may have to pay a more expensive premium.
 Some insurance companies will exclude dog bites from being covered or refuse to issues a policy altogether.

 If your home is also your office, you may need a policy that covers those extra costs.